About Us | Contact | Subscribe

 Up a Lazy River

 A banjo solo filmed sometime during the 1960s featuring Elmer Snowden, original leader of "The Washingtonians" a band that later became the "Duke Ellington Orchestra".

-Elmer Snowden was born on Octobr 9th 1900 in Baltimore, Maryland where he started out as a banjoist active at the local dance hall.
+Elmer Snowden was born on Octobr 9th 1900 in Baltimore, Maryland where he started out as a banjoist active at the local dance halls.
 Traveling to New York in 1923 as leader of a group from Washington, D.C. the "Washington Black Sox Orchestra" (which became "The Washingtonians") he soon hired Duke Ellington who would eventually take control of the band.
-Snowden was voted out after a disagreement over unpaid wadges in 1924.
+Snowden was reportedly voted out after a disagreement over unpaid wadges in 1924.

 If you enjoy 20sJazz.com, Please Share us with your Friends.